Sourdough Pasta

 1. Weigh each flour; or measure by gently spooning it into a cup, then sweeping off any excess.

-2. To make the dough by hand: In a large bowl whisk together the flours.
+2. To make the dough by hand: In a large bowl, whisk together the flours.
 Scoop them into a mound on a clean work surface.
 Make a well in the center of the mound deep enough to see the work surface below.

 3. Add the sourdough discard and eggs to the well and use a fork to whisk them together, slowly incorporating a bit of the flour around the edges.
 Continue incorporating more of the flour until the dough starts to form clumps.

-7. With the processor running, drizzle in the water until the dough starts to form clumps.
+6. With the processor running, drizzle in the water until the dough starts to form clumps.

-9. To make plain dough: Knead the third piece of dough by hand, adding 10g to 30g more water until the dough doesn’t crumble or break as you’re kneading it.
+7. To make the dough: Transfer the dough to a work surface and knead, adding 10g to 25g more water until the dough doesn’t crumble or break.
 Continue to knead for 5 to 10 minutes, until the dough is smooth and elastic.

-10. Wrap the dough in plastic or place it in an airtight container and set it aside to rest for 1 hour at room temperature; or refrigerate it for up to 1 day.
+8. Wrap the dough in plastic or place it in an airtight container and set it aside to rest for 1 hour at room temperature; or refrigerate it for up to 1 day.

 Tips from our Bakers